mitulgolakiya/laravel5-api-generator/README.md

  * text
  * timestamp
  * datetime
- * defaultTimestamps
+ * Default Timestamps (```created_at``` & ```updated_at```)

-If you need to add more types, skip the migration at last and add fields to your migration file manually then run migration command.
+If you want to add more types, skip the migration at last and add fields to your migration file manually, and then run migration command.

 ### Response Structure

-<p style="color:red">Remember: This response structure is based on the most of my API response structure, you can change it to your API response after file generation in controller.</p>
+**Remember: This response structure is based on the most of my API response structure, you can change it to your API response after file generation in controller.**

 **Success**